syncfusion-content/xamarin.android-docs/xamarin-android/SfRangeSlider/Orientation.md

 # Orientation

-SfRangeSlider provides option to display the values and the slider either horizontally or vertically.
+The SfRangeSlider provides an option to display the slider and its values either horizontally or vertically, allowing you to adapt the control to different layout requirements and user interface designs.
+N> The default orientation is `Horizontal`.

 N> The default option is Horizontal.